Cream rises despite some high-profile exits at Irish Amateur Close

 Square the match

-Two down after 13 holes with Rafferty seven feet away on the 14th, he holed an 18 footer for the win there, squared the match when the Dundalk man flew the 16th green and had to take a drop and then went one up at the 17th when he holed from five feet after Rafferty had missed from six.
+Two down after 13 holes with Rafferty seven feet away on the 14th, he holed an 18-footer for the win there to square the match, claiming the 16th when the Dundalk man flew the green and had to take a drop.
+Leonard then went one up at the 17th when he holed from five feet after Rafferty had missed from six.

 Leading qualifier Ronan Mullarney also cruised into the third round, but there was no dream finish for 15-year-old Joseph Byrne from Baltinglass, who lost on the 21st to Tandragee’s Ross Dutton, who now faces Marc McCormack from US club Moss Creek.